Peter Corsell: Awards and affiliations

 Corsell was listed by MIT Technology Review as one of the "top 35 innovators" in the world under the age of 35 in 2008.
 He was given additional recognition by Infrastructure Investor.

 In 2008, Corsell was named Chairman of the World Economic Forum's Global Agenda Council on Sustainable Energy.

-In 2010, the World Economic Forum named Corsell a "Young Global Leader".
+In 2010, the World Economic Forum named Corsell a "Young Global Leader."

 In 2015, the National Association of Corporate Directors (NACD) included Corsell on its inaugural list of leading directors under 40.

-Corsell currently serves on the Board of Directors at GridPoint, Atlantic Power & Utilities, and Fermata Energy, a vehicle-to-grid technology company, as well as on the Yale School of Architecture Dean’s Council and The Wolfsonian Museum in Miami Beach.
+Corsell currently serves on the Board of Directors at GridPoint, Saige, Viral Nation, and Claros.
+He is also a member of the Yale School of Architecture Dean’s Council.

 Author Thomas Friedman claimed the title for his 2016 book Thank You for Being Late was inspired by Corsell, who was late to a breakfast meeting with Friedman in 2015.